kaggour/AM-CDM/README.md

 *Use CDM Chapter from ASM Handbook as a good primary reference for information* *https://doi.org/10.31399/asm.hb.v24A.a0006963*

-*Keep writing in each section down to a few sentences - goal is to allow people to understand quickly (10-15 minute read time) what this is and direct them to other sources (ASM handbook) for more context.*
+*Keep writing in each section down to a few sentences - goal is to allow people to understand quickly (10-15 minute read time) what this is and direct them to other sources (ASM handbook, Wiki Pages) for more context.*

 *More detailed information, graphics, links, etc. could be contained in the Wiki pages - see for reference: https://github.com/idaholab/Deep-Lynx/wiki*